top of page

 Specialty Board on Fluency Disorders

-Spero Stuttering’s Ally of Stuttering certification program recognizes SLPs who demonstrate a stutter-affirming approach and ongoing commitment to education and advocacy.
-Their referral list connects individuals with clinicians who focus on empowerment, acceptance, and evidence-based care.
+Spero Stuttering's Ally of Stuttering certification recognizes SLPs who demonstrate a stutter-affirming approach and a commitment to continued education and advocacy.

 GlobalSpeech

-GlobalSpeech is a student-created tool that maps nearly 2,000 speech therapy centers across the U.S. and parts of North America.
-With easy state-by-state filters, it helps families locate speech services quickly.
-Created by Noel Thomas of Leland High School in San Jose, CA, GlobalSpeech was inspired by his own experience with stuttering.
+GlobalSpeech is a student-created tool that maps nearly 2,000 speech therapy centers across the United States and parts of North America with easy state-by-state filters.

-Please note: The NSA does not warrant the competency of individual therapists or guarantee treatment outcomes.
-Always contact professionals directly and ask questions before beginning therapy.
+The National Stuttering Association does not evaluate or warrant the competency of individual therapists and cannot guarantee treatment outcomes.
+Always speak directly with professionals and ask questions before beginning therapy.

 Other Helpful Resources